Hansmu/microfrontends/Readme.md

 Can specify a singleton in that case.
 If you have different sub-projects defining different rules for a singleton dependency version, then you'd get a `Unsatisfied version ... of shared singleton module ... (required ...)` warning in the console.
 When running in isolation, it doesn't matter, these issues start showing up in the container.

+When you assign an ID to an element in the DOM, then that DOM element will be assigned to a variable with that ID's name in the browser as a global variable.
+If you have a global variable with the same name already, then you're going to have a clash.
+For example if you name your dependency project the same as a node, then that project variable will be overwritten by that element with the ID.
+When looking at the `remoteEntry.js` file, then you can see that at the top of it a global variable is declared with the name that is defined in the dependency webpack file.